 Subgroups defined by the presence or absence of gadolinium-enhancing lesions and by the presence or absence of relapses in the prior two years (both associated with disease activity) were not statistically significantly different from each other, although in both cases the point estimates for confirmed disability progression (CDP) were more favorable in patients with active disease (HRs 0.64 vs 0.82 and 0.67 vs. 0.87, respectively; see Table 3.4 in full report).
 Post hoc analyses using three different methods to control for the confounding impact of on-study relapses suggested a smaller but relatively consistent risk reduction amongst non-relapsing groups for disability progression with siponimod.
-However, as these analyses were exploratory in nature, they should be interpreted with caution.
+However, the FDA further explored the question of whether siponimod delays disability progression independent of relapses by conducting additional analyses in subgroups with non-active disease (e.g., patients who did not relapse in the two years prior to or during the study).20 The FDA concluded that these "analyses support the hypothesis that the delay in 3-month CDP is more clearly related to the anti-inflammatory effect of siponimod (yielding a significant treatment effect on the relapsing or active aspect of the disease) than to an effect on the poorly understood 'degenerative' process felt to [dominate] the pathophysiology of SPMS."20